web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/modify-output-product.md

 ## buildConfig

 **`buildConfig` is a configuration option that describes how to compile and generate build artifacts**.
-What was mentioned at the beginning about "_features of build products_" are actually properties supported by `buildConfig`.
-The currently supported properties cover the needs of most module type projects when building products. `buildConfig` not only contains some properties that artifacts have, but also contains some features needed to build products.
+What was mentioned at the beginning about "_features of build artifacts_" are actually properties supported by `buildConfig`.
+The currently supported properties cover the needs of most module type projects when building artifacts. `buildConfig` not only contains some properties that artifacts have, but also contains some features needed to build artifacts.
 The following is a brief list from a classification point of view.

 **The basic attributes of a build artifacts include:**